ipfs/ipfs-docs/docs/concepts/nodes.md

 - Can connect to server nodes using secure WebSockets.
     - WSS requires manual setup of TLS at the server.
-- Can connect to a browser node using WebRTC, with the help of a centralized ws-webrtc-star signaling service.
+- Can connect to a browser node using WebRTC using a centralized ws-webrtc-star signaling service.

 Specific limitations of the JS-IPFS implementation are: